 The text may consist of a single record in its entirety or a complete series of records; an unbroken run from a record or class of records; or a selection.
 If the last, the records should be chosen to reflect the range of content of the whole class or classes.

 Our primary publication medium remains the individual printed book.
-We try to publish one printed volume per year, from a range of sources which is as balanced in terms of subjects as the availability of suitable editors permits.
-Volumes usually have a print-run of up to 400 (depending upon the prospects for external sales).
+We normally publish one printed volume per year.
+Volumes usually have a print-run of 250-400 (depending upon the prospects for external sales).
 Complimentary copies are issued to individual and institutional members, with the surplus being available for sale.
 Where the subject is likely to interest members of another society, special offers may be made to its members.
 Early volumes remain in demand, and older volumes are available on the Society’s website.

 It is important to note that our focus is on publising editions of historical records.
 Volumes typically contain an extended introduction providing context and explanation for the records concerned.
 But we do not publish original research, dissertations or monographs where the records are subordinate to a sustained argument.
 Those who prepare our volumes for publications are editors, not authors.
 We also try to avoid publishing material which would be more relevant to other organizations or to journals which carry research on Sussex.

 Print publication is increasingly being supplemented by publication on the Society’s website.
 This offers us the opportunity to publish material which is supplementary to our main publishing programme: shorter runs of material; and other types of essays relating to the history of Sussex.
 Examples can be seen on the website.
 The Society’s commitment to online publication is evolving, and we are always interested in relevant proposals.
 These might include:

 - single documents with a brief editorial